zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide7.md

     -   **Storage capacity:** 2 TB

-Click **Update** after filling in the form, this will take you the Instances screen.
+Click **Update** after filling in the form.
+This will take you to the Instances screen.

 ![](./images/600/Picture300-3.jpg)